 “Oh, I forgot to clean the lint basket in the dryer.
 If someone broke into the house and did laundry, it could start a fire.” – Marge Simpson on the worries of traveling.

-In 2016, US residents took 1.7 billion trips for leisure.
-If you will be contributing to this year’s total (and hopefully you will be), you probably already know that taking a vacation requires a lot of planning.
+In 2019, US residents took 1.9 billion trips for leisure.
+If you’ve traveled, you probably already know that taking a vacation requires a lot of planning.
 Between booking flights and hotels or deciding which roads to take and sights to see, there are a lot of moving parts to a great vacation plan.
 But as you coordinate your travel plans, don’t forget to think about the home you’re leaving behind.
 Here are 20 steps to take before leaving for your vacation.

 1. Notify your credit card company.
 If you’re going to make credit card purchases during your trip, you may want to notify your credit card company.
 Unusual purchases made in novel locations are sometimes interpreted as fraudulent charges and your credit card company may suspend your card to be on the safe side.
 Avoid the in-store embarrassment of having your card declined by calling your credit card company ahead of time.